PART II

 If you look closely you can see that the Sun in I Vene Kemen is also a butterfly (fig.1.1), its wings suggested by the edge of the sail.
 Should this surprise us if having identified Edith as the Sun (the “Daystar”[3]), we recall the Virgin Mary was “Stella Maris” (“Star of the Sea”) and her name was Edith Mary?
 The woman clothed in the Sun in the Book of Revelation is considered to be Mary: “And there appeared a great wonder in heaven; a woman clothed with the sun, and the moon under her feet, and upon her head a crown of twelve stars” (The Holy Bible [THB], re.12.1).
 The twelve stars are considered to represent the zodiac.

 Therefore I suggest the repeating “X” form we see is the “World-Soul”, Tolkien and Edith.
 This form appears in at least twenty other images in his works, for e.g, Other People (Imagination – the Tolkien Estate), the door in Mr. Bliss (Mr. Bliss 13).
-Briefly, I would proffer the dagaz form we see in Eeriness is the elementary component of Tolkien’s “Great Pattern” (The Nature of Middle-earth II.287), the “lattice” (sometimes referred to as the “diaper”) which appears everywhere in medieval imagery of the Biblical Creation myth.
+Briefly, I would proffer the dagaz form we see in Eeriness is the elementary component of Tolkien’s “Great Pattern” (The Nature of Middle-earth [TNoMe] II.287), the “lattice” (sometimes referred to as the “diaper”) which appears everywhere in medieval imagery of the Biblical Creation myth.
 See fig. 1.2 below.
-The shapes in bold (top-left) represent the basic repeating form in Tolkien’s pattern.
-The lattice appears on the cover of Waterfield’s T&C[4], cited above, and in Song of Solomon:
+The shapes in bold (top-left) below, represent the basic repeating form in Tolkien’s pattern.
+It’s important to understand that this structure operates at all scales, after the maxim “as above, so below”, as wheels within wheels.
+The lattice appears on the cover of Waterfield’s T&C[4], cited above (fig.1.2 centre), and in Song of Solomon:

 “My beloved is like a roe or a young hart: behold, he standeth behind our wall, he looketh forth at the windows, shewing himself through the lattice” (THB, SoS.
 2.9).